mickfuzz/makecode-platformer-101/learningDimensions.md

 Often parents as a repository for the logins and passwords of their children as well as encouraging them to save their work.
 The way MakeCode doesn't support log ins encourages a process of saving versions of your work frequently and saving them in a document, say an online google doc with dates and descriptions.

-### Notes on Missing elements
-If we look [ at Frameworks here](https://docs.google.com/document/d/1ARce8w_31RXRZ_f5X1HyijJZkaGaX3K8y3QvKkaVgiA/edit#) we can see missing elements around reflection, and expressing elements of understanding.

-Social scaffolding
+### Developing Shared Practices and Vocabulary
+The process of working on a joint project involves the development of shared understanding of the problem being worked on.
+This may involve checking working concepts by advancing them and questioning meaning of other's expression.
+This may also include advancing new understandings of concepts or processes being worked with.

 * Requesting or offering help in solving problems
-* Inspiring new ideas or approaches

-Development of understanding
+### Joint Problem Solving and Development of Understanding

-* Expressing a realization through affect or utterances
 * Offering explanation(s) for a strategy, tool, or outcome
 * Applying knowledge
 * Striving to understand

+### Notes on Missing elements - TO INTEGRATE
+If we look [ at Frameworks here](https://docs.google.com/document/d/1ARce8w_31RXRZ_f5X1HyijJZkaGaX3K8y3QvKkaVgiA/edit#) we can see missing elements around reflection, and expressing elements of understanding (some of which integrated above).

+* Social scaffolding
+* Development of understanding